Convicted felon charged with illegal gun possession in Elkton

-ELKTON - A convicted felon who is barred from possessing firearms remained jailed Tuesday after investigators allegedly confiscated guns while raiding an Elkton residence and later determined that, regarding one of the seized pistols, there is a one-in-333-billion chance someone other than the suspect had touched it, police reported.
+ELKTON — A convicted felon who is barred from possessing firearms remained jailed Tuesday after investigators allegedly confiscated guns while raiding an Elkton residence and later determined that, regarding one of the seized pistols, there is a one-in-333-billion chance someone other than the suspect left DNA on it, police reported.

 Elkton Police Department Det.
 Dennis LaSassa filed charges against the suspect, Kason Gregory-Kevin Lee, 30, of the unit block of Hollingsworth Manor, on Thursday — approximately six months after the start of an investigation in which DNA testing allegedly linked Lee to one of the confiscated handguns, according to Cecil County District Court records.